Emerald Ash Borer

 Take preventative measures:

-When using firewood for camping or other activities, avoid moving firewood or other ash tree materials from infested areas to prevent spreading emerald ash borer.
-Make sure to purchase firewood when you reach your final destination.
+When using firewood for camping or other activities, avoid moving firewood or other ash tree materials from infested areas to prevent emerald ash borer spreading.
+Make sure to purchase firewood when you reach your destination.
 Consider planting diverse species of trees and shrubs to improve resilience of your landscape.

 Work with professionals to treat or remove trees: